RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 - A single place to describe the logical hierarchy of an app.
 - A URI-based navigation scheme that permits navigation to any page in the app.

+**`SimpleShell` does not come with any navigation controls.** `SimpleShell` just gives you the ability to use custom navigation controls along with the URI-based navigation and automatic navigation stack management.

 > Before you begin using `SimpleShell`, I highly recommend familiarizing yourself with the original .NET MAUI `Shell` - especially with the URI-based [navigation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation), which works exactly the same as in `SimpleShell`.

 ## Getting Started